Employer Information

 1:6 evening cover 17:00 – 21:30, 1in 6 weekends 09:00 – 21:30

-• F2 Intensive Care medicine
+F2 Intensive Care medicine

 Placement

-F2 Intensive Care Unit, Critical Care
+F2 Intensive care medicine, Critical Care

 There will be two F2s whose time is split between sites and across the week.
-You will work with trainees from CMT, ACCS, and Anaesthesia.
+You will work with trainees from CMT, ACCS and Anaesthesia.
 The department of critical care in Cheltenham has 12 beds.
 The Gloucester unit has a total of 18 beds.

-Patients are admitted for close observation and supportive treatment either after major surgery or during the most acute phase of an illness.
-The common clinical problems seen are sepsis, respiratory failure (including non-invasive ventilation), cardiovascular collapse, post-operative general, vascular, orthopaedic and oncology surgery.
+Patients are admitted for close observation and supportive treatment either after major surgery or during the most acute phase of an illness. the common clinical problems seen are sepsis, respiratory failure (including non-invasive ventilation), cardiovascular collapse, post-operative general, vascular, orthopaedic and oncology surgery

-There are 18 consultants who cover the ICU across both sites.
+There are 18 consultants who cover the ICU across both sites

 The type of work to expect and learning opportunities